ivaylo-angelov/devops-hometask/README.md

 helm repo update
 helm upgrade -i my-release example-bucket-http/my-backend-app --set postgresql.auth.password=testpass
 ```
 Note: I wanted to avoid having any credentials in values.yaml(even test ones) so used '--set postgresql.auth.password=testpass' here for that.
+In a real world use case I would probably use: https://developer.hashicorp.com/vault/tutorials/kubernetes/vault-secrets-operator#setup-dynamic-secrets